Porva: Surroundings

-Köris-hill (Hungarian: Köris-hegy), the Bakony hills highest point, forms together with the neighbouring Kék-hill (Hungarian: Kék-hegy) the most beautiful part of the area.
-It is used as a compass by the travelers of the Bakony hills especially because of the lookout tower on the top of Köris-hegy named after Péter Vajda(1808–1846) a naturalist and poet-writer.
-First of Porva and its neighbor Borzavár, further away the Vértes hills the shimmering Balaton, the Badacsony hills to the north Pannonhalma on the broad horizon.
-And with a particular clear sky even the white tops of the Alps in Austria.
+Köris-hill (Hungarian: Köris-hegy), the Bakony hills highest point, forms together with the neighbouring Kék-hill (Hungarian: Kék-hegy).
+It is used as a compass by the travelers of the Bakony hills especially because of the lookout tower on the top of Köris-hegy named after Péter Vajda(1808–1846), a naturalist and poet-writer.
+First of Porva and its neighbor Borzavár, further away the Vértes hills the shimmering Balaton, the Badacsony hills to the north Pannonhalma.

 From Porva it is a 2 kilometers walk through the surrounding forests to The High Bakony Park on the slopes of the Kék-hill and the Köris-hill and about 5 kilometers to the top of Köris-hegy.

 The region is known for outdoor activities like hiking, horse riding, swimming and ballooning.

 The Csárda-teto (441 m or 1312 ft) is mentioned in several local legends.
 This was a meeting place for the local bandits (betyár) Rózsa Sándor, Zsubri, Panduri and Savanyu Jóska.
 Even today there are traces and stone ruins of the inn (csárda).
 Because of the prevalent highwayman activities many of the local caves are named after its old occupants.
 These caves are found along the valley of the Cuha-patak (Cuha-stream): Savanyú Jóska cave, (Kopince-barlang) Betyár-pamlag, Remete-barlang, Zsivány-barlang.
 The closest springs include Bön-kút, Zsellér-ko kút, Csörgo-kút, Néma-kút etc. Of all the numerous springs the most notable water of Porva is the Hódos-ér (Hódos-creek) flowing into the Cuha about 10 km (6.25 mi) from the village.

 The valley of the Cuha-patak is a tourist destination.
 The valley is known for the blooming wild-cyclamen flowers.
 The surrounding forests are full of many different flowers and vegetation.
 Deer, wild boar, stag deer, fox and sometime a herd of wild sheep (muflon) are to be seen in the area.

 From early spring to October the tourist traffic is heavy at the porva-csesznek rail station.
 Most favor this section of the valley.